Skip to main content

 2 January 2024

-At the beginning of each new year, we review trends and patterns in claims made under ICAEW professional indemnity scheme over the last 12 months.
+At the start of each new year, we review the trends and patterns in claims made under the ICAEW professional indemnity scheme from the past 12 months.
 In this article, we’ll explain some of the enduring issues that shape the landscape for accountants’ negligence claims.
-Then, most importantly, we’ll highlight ways you can mitigate these risks in your own business going into 2024.
+Then, most importantly, we’ll highlight ways you can mitigate these risks in your own business.

-One of the recurrent challenges faced by accountants is the failure to comply with filing deadlines, resulting in interest and penalties imposed by HMRC.
-While these claims are often of relatively low value, the consequences can be significant for both the accountant and their clients.
+One of the recurring challenges faced by accountants is failing to meet filing deadlines.
+This can result in interest and penalties imposed by HMRC.
+These claims are often of relatively low value.
+However, the consequences can be significant for both the accountant and their clients.

-The additional tax is often unavoidable, frequently making the focus of these claims centre around the recoverability of interest and penalties imposed by HMRC.
+The additional tax is often unavoidable.
+Which frequently shifts the focus of these claims to the recoverability of interest and penalties imposed by HMRC.
 Even if the tax has been paid, HMRC may still impose penalties for late submissions.

 Steps to mitigate risk: